ozen/PyOptiX/README.md

 Since PyOptiX wraps OptiX C++ API, the API is almost the same.
 PyOptiX adds couple of new features.
 Let's talk about them.

-### Garbage Collection

-Lifetime of OptiX objects are tied to lifetime of PyOptiX objects.
-When Python objects get garbage collected, OptiX objects are destroyed automatically.

 ### Context Stack

 PyOptiX implements a Context Stack. `Acceleration`, `Buffer`, `Geometry`, `GeometryGroup`, `GeometryInstance`,